Dorance Armstrong: Dallas Cowboys

 Armstrong was selected by the Dallas Cowboys in the fourth round (116th overall) of the 2018 NFL Draft.
 Armstrong made his first career start on October 14, 2018 against the Jacksonville Jaguars.
 He recorded his first career sack on November 5, in a game against the Tennessee Titans, a sack he split with Caraun Reid.
 Entering the league as a 21-year-old rookie, he finished the season with 13 tackles, 8 solo, and a half of a sack, while playing in fifteen of the Cowboys sixteen games (one start).

 In 2019, he appeared in 15 games with no starts.
-He tallied 16 tackles, 2 sacks, 9 quarterback pressures, and one forced fumble.
+He tallied 16 tackles, 2 sacks, 9 quarterback pressures, one forced fumble and 2 special teams tackles.
 He recorded the first full sack of his career against the Green Bay Packers.
 He had his first career forced fumble against the New York Giants.
+He had 5 tackles against the Minnesota Vikings.